Tips for a Successful Interview

 - Before leaving, inquire about timeframes and future round interview schedules.

-- Once you have official accepted a position – stop interviewing with other companies!
+- Once you have officially accepted a position – stop interviewing with other companies!